Our Sponsors

 How is type 1 diabetes diagnosed?

-Diabetes can also be diagnosed by a test that shows what the average blood sugar has been in the blood over the previous 3 months.
+Diabetes is diagnosed when a child has the classic symptoms of diabetes described above, along with abnormally high blood sugar levels.
+Diabetes can also be diagnosed by a test that shows what the average blood sugar has been in the blood over the past 3 months.
 This test is called hemoglobin A1c (HbA1c).
-A result that is equal to or greater than 6.5% suggests diabetes.
+A result that is equal to or greater than 6.5% is consistent with diabetes.

 How is type 1 diabetes treated?